Outdoor U9 & U11 Program

 • Center referees

 Teams play twice; game days can fall on Saturday/Monday, or Wednesday.
 Evening games will start at 6:15/7:30 pm, and on Saturday, they will play in the afternoon.
-There could be an extra game day to ensure all games are played during the season and practice time (the coach chooses practice times).
+There could be extra practice time, as chosen by the coach, and an extra game day to ensure all games are played during the season.

 At this stage, players should participate in stimulating practices and games that develop basic technical skills in a challenging atmosphere.
 Skill demonstration is very important, and players learn best by doing.
 Physical literacy using the ABCs (Agility, Balance and Coordination) involving the ball is another key component of this stage.
 Sessions will be focused between practice time and game time.
 EMSA West encourages coaches to ensure all players have equal playing time and an opportunity to play all positions equally.
 Coaches create a positive environment with an emphasis on fun and development.
 All coaches are provided with opportunities for coaching development to ensure a caring, engaged and informed individual supports your child.